abidibo/weighted-tiles/README.md

 As above, but this time, for every shape, all the available starting positions are tried.
 So a shape is tested in all position before passing to the next one.

+## The display method

+The library comes with a display method for testing purposes.
+You can see it in action in the [first demo](http://codepen.io/abidibo/pen/yOYVPr).
+It is nice when the __get_all_configurations__ option is enabled, because it displays each tried configuration (using an increasing optimization order) for 5 seconds, giving also the information of the empty grid units in the container area.
+Just call it giving the container element, as a jQuery selector, i.e. inside the callback function:

+    function callback(arg) {
+        // the context is set to the WeightedTiles instance this.display('#canvas');
+    }

+Sit down, and watch.

 ## TODO

 - improve the performance (I still don't know how exactly, but surely the collision function or the 'get the starting position' functions can be improved)